ncdev2015/readme-sample/README.md

 # Project's Title
-Example to view how to make and write a README.md doc
+Example to write a README.md doc sample

 ## Table of Contents